in0finite/MirrorNetworkDiscovery/README.md

 - Measure ping - requires that all socket operations are done in a separate thread, or using async methods

-- Prevent duplicates in GUI

 - Add "Refresh" button in GUI next to each server

+- Prevent detection of multiple localhost servers (by assigning GUID to each packet) ?